MonoidMusician/blog/sources/selective_applicative.md

 Similarly we have that `CaseBranch`{.haskell} is associative, and its identity is `Absurd`{.haskell}.

-We *also* should have that `CaseBranch`{.haskell} is commutative.
+We *also* would like to have that `CaseBranch`{.haskell} is commutative.
-The order of cases should not matter, since only one will be taken – in the monadic interpretation, at least.^[We should be careful about making such strong determinations about what should and should not count, since that is what has led previous lines of reasoning about selective applicative functors astray.]
+The order of cases should not matter, since only one will be taken – in the monadic interpretation, at least.
+But we should be careful about making such strong determinations about what should and should not count, since that is what has led previous lines of reasoning about selective applicative functors astray.
+In particular, imposing this law on all instances would mean that a lot of useful instance derived from applicatives are not allowed.^[Note that for rings, and semirings with additive cancelation, commutativity of addition follows form two-sided distributivity, but this is not an issue for near-semirings as they only have one-sided distributivity.]

 Finally, we have the matter of distributivity.
 It turns out that we should only have one sided distributivity: `(x + y) * z = x * z + y * z`{.haskell}, which implies `0 * z = 0`{.haskell}.
-(This is what makes it a near semiring instead of a semiring.)
+(This is what makes it a near-semiring instead of a semiring.)

 The other side of distributivity is not easy to satisfy for programs, in particular.
 The distributivity laws above work well for programs, but the other direction does not apply so well: